 The minimum number of laboratory results (observations for a parameter/sample set combination) that must be present in order to perform statistical analysis on has been set at eleven results.
 If the number of laboratory results is less than eleven, then the usual statistical key figures (mean, standard deviation, etc.) and the alternative Z-scores were calculated.
-Only the judgment (Good, Moderate, Bad) based on the Z-scores than omitted.
 And if there are less than four laboratory results, the Youden plots (only for chemical tests) are not made.